mdp93/academic-kickstart/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an assistant professor in the School of Computing at Clemson University, heading the TigerSec Laboratory.
-I earned my Ph.D. in Computer Science and Engineering from the University of Michigan (UM) in 2022.
-At UM, I was part of the Real-Time Computing Laboratory (RTCL) led by Prof. Kang Shin.
+Mert D. Pesé is an Assistant Professor of Computer Science and Founding Director of the TigerSec Laboratory in the School of Computing at Clemson University.
+He received two B.S. degrees in Electrical Engineering and Computer Science and an M.S. in Electrical Engineering from the Technical University of Munich in 2014, 2015 and 2016, respectively.
+He received his Ph.D. degree in Computer Science and Engineering from the University of Michigan in 2022.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+His current research focuses on autonomous vehicle security, adversarial machine learning, as well as automotive data privacy.
+In particular, he focuses on in-vehicle network security, Android security, as well as attacks against the AI stack of autonomous vehicles.
+He has several peer-reviewed publications in top security and privacy venues, such as CCS, PETS and ACSAC.
+He has worked and collaborated with several automotive companies, such as General Motors, Ford, Audi, and Harman.

+{{% callout note %}}
+GRA positions in CS at Clemson available for MS/Ph.D. students, as well as summer internships.
+Read more [here](/openings).
+{{% /callout %}}